But what is SoftEther, actually? And what makes it so special compared to other protocols?

 You’ll be happy to know that our VPN applications are very easy to set up, and they work across many platforms: Windows, macOS, iOS, Android, Android TV, and Amazon Fire TV.

 You don’t need to pick a subscription right away.
-You can first try out our VPN services for free for 24 hours to see if they meet all your needs.
+You can first try out our VPN services for free to see if they meet all your needs.
 Don’t worry – you don’t need to give out any credit card info.

 And here’s the best part – once you do become a CactusVPN user, we’ll still have you covered with our 30-day money-back guarantee if there are any problems.